Importing Used Salvage Vehicles Guatemala

 - Microbuses: 8% of the Base Value

 Both the customs duty and the VAT will need to be paid upon the importation of your vehicle.
-In addition, there is a 500-quetzales fee that will be assessed for the processing of your used vehicle’s paperwork.
+In addition, there is a 500-quetzales fee for the processing of your used vehicle’s paperwork.

 To get more information about customs duties and taxes due on used U.S. vehicles imported into Guatemala, please consult the official website for Guatemala’s customs authority, Superintendencia de Administración Tributaria de Guatemala, right here.